konnectors/libs/packages/cozy-konnector-libs/docs/README.md

 `cozy-konnector-libs` helps you scrape and save data to your cozy.

-For an easy introduction to scraping your personal data with Cozy :
+For an easy introduction to scraping your personal data with Cozy:

 1. Read the [tutorial](https://docs.cozy.io/en/tutorials/konnector/).